Saturn-Prime/udm-prune/README.md

-mongo_prune_js.js retained from archive.org for my own reference after apparent deletion from unifi KB/forums.
+mongo_prune_js.js retained from archive.org for my own reference/retention after apparent deletion from unifi KB/forums.

 How to. . . . .